Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Acknowledgments

 \section{Acknowledgments}

 We thank Christina Boucher (University of Florida) for telling us about the FM-index data structure.
 We would like to thank members of H2lab and AllenNLP for sharing their valuable feedback on this project.
+This work was funded in part by NSF IIS-2044660 and IIS-2113530, and by RS-2024-00457882, National AI Research Lab Project.